adi4096/Image-Sharpening-with-Knowledge-Distillation/README.md

-# Image Sharpening using Knowledge Distillation
+# Overview: Image Sharpening using Knowledge Distillation

-A lightweight student model is trained to sharpen blurred images by learning from a high-capacity teacher model (Restormer).
+A lightweight student model is trained to sharpen blurred images by learning from a heavy teacher model (Restormer).
 Two students are trained independently on separate datasets (mine and my friend's), and their outputs are combined using an ensemble strategy.

 ##  Features